abbas-taher/decision-tree-algorithm-example/README.md

       >>> print (entropy)
       0.0

-## Part 2: Choosing Best Feature to Split
+## Part 2: Choosing Best Feature to Branch Tree

-Although, the above code can help us calculate Entropy for a list of labels, we need to do more to discriminate between various features and test for Entropy when building the tree dict.
+Although, the above code can help us calculate Entropy for a list of labels, we need to do more to discriminate between various features and test for Entropy when building the tree top down.

       def chooseBestFeatureToSplit(dataset):
           baseEntropy = calculateEntropy(dataset)